PX4/PX4-user_guide/en/flight_controller/cuav_v5_plus.md

 The batch number is the last two digits of the *serial number* that appears on a sticker on the side of the flight controller.
 For example, the serial number V011907XXXX**01** indicates the flight controller was in batch 01.
+CUAV can quickly locate your hardware production batch number according to this number; and track faults and differences more quickly.

 #### GPS not compatible with other devices